St Michael's Grammar School: 20th century

 In 1972, St Michael’s Church of England Girls Grammar School Pty Ltd (later a company limited by guarantee) was established in 1972 to manage the School.
 The idea was put forward to make the school co-educational.
 In 1974 a coeducation subcommittee was established, and the School embarked on its coeducational journey.
 In 1980, with the appointment of a new Headmaster, Anthony Hewison, the decision was taken to admit boys to all levels of the school, thus making it fully coeducational, and to embark on modernising the school.

 21st century

 With the arrival of Headmaster Simon Gipson in the year 2000, the School administration adopted new approaches, including introducing modern terminology, a new school uniform, and a six-stage building plan, including the Sisters of the Church Learning Centre and the new playing surface for the oval.

-On 6 December 2007, St Michael's purchased The Astor Theatre building in St Kilda.
+On 6 December 2007, St Michael's purchased the Astor Theatre building in St Kilda.
 The cinema continued to operate as usual, with films screening at nights and on weekends, while the building was often used by the school for assemblies and events on weekdays.
 On 24 August 2012 the school announced that it had sold the building to Ralph Taranto.

-The values and traditions imbued by the Sisters of the Church continue to guide the School and its holistic approach to education.
 The sisters have retained their interest in the school but no longer play a part in its governance.
 The school is managed by a Head who is appointed by a board of directors.